-Lake Mahkeenac, commonly known as Stockbridge Bowl, is a robust ecosystem and beautiful, highly valued natural resource that provides recreation for full time and part time Stockbridge residents, local and regional citizens as well as to the numerous visitors who come for the local summer camps, the Tanglewood Music Center and other cultural attractions, annual fishing and boating events, local and regional school programs, and annual fishing and boating events, such as The Great Josh Billings RunAground, a popular triathlon event which draws participants from throughout the United States.
+Lake Mahkeenac, commonly known as Stockbridge Bowl, is a robust ecosystem and beautiful, highly valued natural resource that provides recreation for full-time and part-time Stockbridge residents, local and regional citizens as well as to the numerous visitors who come for the local summer camps, the Tanglewood Music Center and other cultural attractions, annual fishing and boating events, local and regional school programs, and annual fishing and boating events, such as The Great Josh Billings RunAground, the oldest paddle triathalon in the world which draws participants from throughout the United States and beyond.
+Stockbridge Bowl is also a powerful regional economic driver, and its environmental health is critical to Stockbridge's economic wellbeing.

 Since the mid-20th century, the management of Stockbridge Bowl has been a priority for the Town and stakeholders.
-Management challenges have included nuisance conditions of aquatic plants including the nonnative Eurasian watermilfoil (Myriophyllum spicatum), high sedimentation rates and infilling in certain areas of the lake and adjacent wetlands, and deep-water anoxia which causes water quality issues including internal nutrient loading, high cyanobacteria densities and infrequent cyanobacteria blooms.
+Management challenges have included nuisance conditions of aquatic plants including the non-native Eurasian watermilfoil (Myriophyllum spicatum), high sedimentation rates and infilling in certain areas of the lake and adjacent wetlands, and deep-water anoxia which causes water quality issues including internal nutrient loading, high cyanobacteria densities and infrequent cyanobacteria blooms.
 To date, many studies and projects have been commissioned and implemented to improve the ecological health of the lake as well as protecting the recreational usage by residents.